BenoCharlo/benocharlo.github.io/src/pages/posts/Useful_noise/index.md

 For more advanced tasks such as modelization, there is a need to have a DP mechanism enforced into the algorithms.
 It has been demonstrated that some machine learning models especially deep learning models have the ability to memorized part of the training data.
 By a reverse-engineered process, one can recover the individuals from a deployed deep learning model.
 Here comes the notion of **privacy preserving machine learning (PPML)** that achieves a certain level of privacy with machine learning models.

-One such approach of enforcing privacy into advanced machine learning models is **DP-SGD (Differentially Private Stochastic Gradient Descent)** designed by Abadi et al [2].
+One such approach of enforcing privacy into an advanced machine learning algorithm is **DP-SGD (Differentially Private Stochastic Gradient Descent)** designed by Abadi et al [2].

 ### Main principle of DP-SGD